 In an ongoing collaborative investigation into housing responsibilities for homeless veterans in London, Kent Law School housing law experts Dr Ed Kirton-Darling and Professor Helen Carr have identified a need for research to determine how the law may be hindering coordination and decision-making.

 Their findings arise from a workshop organised by the London Veterans Advisory and Pensions Committee (VAPC) and held at the RAF Club in London last month.
-Attendees from 13 local London authorities (including leaders from the Greater London Authority), the charitable sector and military organisations engaged in critical discussions about homelessness, allocation of social housing and working with others.
+Attendees from 13 local London authorities, the Greater London Authority, the charitable sector and military organisations engaged in critical discussions about homelessness, allocation of social housing and working with others.

 Dr Kirton-Darling and Professor Carr were previously commissioned by the London VAPC to carry out a study of homelessness among veterans in 2016.
 Their report, published in December 2016, found the current law was too complex and did not work.
 It included a call for the appointment of an Armed Forces Champion (AFC) to help coordinate the improvement of services for veterans.
 This call has now been heard; London Assembly Member Len Duvall was appointed as the new AFC for the city by the Mayor of London last month.
 The appointment has been welcomed by Dr Kirton-Darling and Professor Carr who hope this will enable greater coordination of AFC activity across London.